-Hello and thank you for checking my QRZ.COM page !
+Hello and thank you for visiting my QRZ.COM page,

-antenna is a simple 14 meters tall vertical on ground with SGS-230 auto-tuner
+Antenna is a simple 14 meters high vertical on ground with SGS-230 auto-tuner

 My way to Ham - Radio and beyond :